Skip to content

 Starting July 1, 2024, all B2G & B2B invoices in Romania must be submitted electronically for most businesses in order to comply with the upcoming mandate.

-More specifically, Invoices must be sent through the RO-eFactura central platform.
+More specifically, Invoices must be sent through the RO-eFactura central platform, within 5 working days from the date of issuance (completely excluding weekends and public holidays).
 The tax authority provides technical specifications [↗︎] to help companies connect to the RO-eFactura platform using Web Services.

 Suppliers that are not equipped with e-invoicing solutions can also manually input their invoices directly on an official web portal [↗︎], that will convert them into the proper invoice format and send them to the RO-eFactura central platform.